Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: No stationary points

-One idea for treating the Runge phenomenon lies in splines.
-In this section, we present a method of integration based on \emph{composite} MFCC rules on the uniform meshes.
-Without loss of generality, we consider the integral~\eqref{eq:intfg} over the standard interval $[0,1]$.
-Throughout this section, assume that $g'(x)>0$, $x\in[0,1]$.
+One popular idea for treating the Runge phenomenon lies in splines.
+In this section, we present a method of integration based on \emph{composite} MFCC rules on uniform meshes.
+Without loss of generality, we consider the integral~\eqref{eq:intfg} over the interval $[0,1]$.
+Recall from the previous section the assumption that ${g'(x)>0}$, ${x\in[0,1]}$.